PaulleDemon/awesome-landing-pages/readme.md

 New templates will be uploaded every Friday.
 Feel free to star this repository 🌟.

 **Have a generic template in mind?**
-- Create a new [issue](https://github.com/PaulleDemon/landing-pages/issues/new/choose), once your template request have enough thumbs up, we'll make one.
+- Create a new [template issue](https://github.com/PaulleDemon/landing-pages/issues/new/choose), once your template request have enough thumbs up, we'll make one.
+If you are looking for a custom one, contact [here](https://tally.so/r/woO0Kx)

 ## Table of content